ignatstrelets/DevOps_courses/4.Linux/README.md

 Note:

-Files to be removed are got via 'find' utility.
+Files to be removed are searched via 'find' utility.

 Use 'mtime' syntax to define age of files to be deleted.